t-m1/cse15l-lab-reports/report3.md

 *rest of the file, outputs the next page after pressing space* *quits automatically*
 ```
-For both of these code blocks, you can traverse the file one page at a time, and when you get to the end, it automatically quits and puts you back into the terminal.
+For this code block, you can traverse the file one page at a time, and the `-E` option allows it so when you get to the end, it automatically quits and puts you back into the terminal.

 2. `less - f [input file]`

 ```